Updated on 18. October 2023 by Jan Bunk

 This also implies (and experience proves it) that it's more difficult to get into the Apple App Store.
-However that guarantees a higher quality of apps in the store.
 Recently Google has been putting a lot of effort into improving the quality of apps in Google Play though, which you can see in the following graph, that shows that they are not afraid to delete (about 1 million) apps that they consider low quality:

 There's no need to worry if you turned your website to an app with our converter, as we make sure your app is of top quality and accepted in the app stores.

 Apple is a luxury brand, so their devices are more expensive.
 In consequence they’re mostly owned by the middle and upper class in western countries.
 This means your app can only be used by this target audience.
 This can be beneficial for you, as these users tend to have a higher disposable income.
 On the other side it can be limiting, as with Android your app can be used on smartphones in any price range.
 This broader target audience will make it easier and cheaper to get downloads for your app.
-For example if you run ads in or for your app, you can expect an up to 10 times higher cost per click ratio.
+These are all factors that you should consider in advance, since they impact how you will be able to promote your app.

 Both operating systems have their pros and cons, but you need to decide yourself which operating system allows you to reach your target audience best.
 If your budget allows for it, the optimal solution will always be to have an app for iOS and Android, which is also the best price/value option.
 Luckily with app builders like webtoapp.design there is no longer a large cost difference between creating an app for just one or for both platforms.

 Why do websites promote their apps so much?
 You might have noticed it for yourself that some websites are very motivated for visitors to download their apps.
 There's a couple key benefits behind this.